 Vibrant medieval street network with colourful facades, trad music pubs, and artisan shops

-What is the best time of year to visit attractions in Ireland?
+When is the best season to visit attractions in Ireland?

 Late May to early October for outdoor attractions; March for St. Patrick's Day atmosphere; year-round for museums